Connor-WT/slate2/source/index.html.md

 ## Determine Grid Region

-> Note - Make sure to add in your registered USERNAME and PASSWORD to this code.
-You should not add in a previous token here, as the code automatically generates a new one each time you run it.
+> Make sure to add in your registered USERNAME and PASSWORD to this code.
+You should not add in your token here.
+The code automatically generates a new token each time you run it.

 ```python
 import requests